 Use of library electronic resources implies acceptance of the WPI Acceptable Use Policy.

 Personal research use: Gordon Library licenses electronic resources from publishers and information providers to support the research, teaching, and learning needs of the WPI community.
-In most cases, the terms of our license agreements limit access to current WPI students, faculty and other employees, for personal research use.
-Licensed library resources cannot be used for commercial purposes; and users should not allow non-WPI users to access licensed electronic resources.
+In some cases, the terms of our license agreements limit access to current WPI students, faculty and other employees, for personal research use.
+Licensed library resources cannot be used for commercial purposes.

 Systematic downloading prohibited: Publishers and information providers prohibit systematic downloading or republishing of articles, books, search results, and other information from licensed databases and other research products.
 Prohibited use includes downloading thousands of records from databases, or entire works, whether journals or books.
 Systematic downloading, even for personal research purposes, can result in temporary and partial or complete loss of access to this content for other WPI users.
 In this case WPI will investigate usage reports to identify users who are violating the publisher’s license, so that steps can be taken to resolve the situation and restore access to other users.